matteopuc/swiftui-navigation-stack/README.md

 ## NavigationStack injection

 By default you can programmatically push and pop only inside the `NavigationStackView` hierarchy (by accessing the `NavigationStack` environment object).
-If you want to use the `NavigationStack` outside the `NavigationStackView` you need to create your own `NavigationStack` (wherever you want) **and pass it as parameter to the `NavigationStackView`**.
+If you want to use the `NavigationStack` outside the `NavigationStackView` you need to create your own `NavigationStack` (wherever you want) **and pass it as a parameter to the `NavigationStackView`**.
+This is useful when you want to decouple your routing logic from views.

 **Important:** Every `NavigationStack` must be associated to a `NavigationStackView`.
 A `NavigationStack` cannot be shared between multiple `NavigationStackView`.

-This is useful when you want to _decouple your routing logic from views by using your own router class_, for example:
+For example:

 ```
+struct RootView: View {
+    let navigationStack: NavigationStack

+    var body: some View {
+        NavigationStackView(navigationStack: navigationStack) {
+            HomeScreen(router: MyRouter(navStack: navigationStack))
+        }
+    }
+}

 class MyRouter {
     private let navStack: NavigationStack

     init(navStack: NavigationStack) {
         self.navStack = navStack
-    }

-    func rootView() -> some View {
-        RootView()
     }

     func toLogin() {